AIMS-Ghana/python-course/_topic/04/forwhile.md

 ## Advanced Version

-We've done two basic loops, `for` loop for the mid-point method and `while` loop for bisection root finding.
-Now we'll implement another integrator (the Trapezoid Method in `trapeziod.py`) and another root finder (the Secant Method in `secant.py`).
+We use discussed these two loops constructs, `for` loop for the mid-point method and `while` loop for bisection root finding.

+Now your task is to implement another integrator (the Trapezoid Method in `trapeziod.py`) and another root finder (the Secant Method in `secant.py`).

 Once you've done so, the following code (already in your homework directory) should work: